isomerpages/polite-techresources/_tp/TP Expertise.md

 <div class="isomer-card-body">
 <div class="isomer-card-title">Chemical &amp; Biological Analysis, TCM, Complementary health products,
-safety, authenticity, efficacy, herbs, in vivo and in vitro testing - Centre of Innovation for Complementary Health Products (COI CHP)</div>
+safety, authenticity, efficacy, herbs, in vivo and in vitro testing - Centre for Complementary Health Product (CCHP)</div>
-<div class="isomer-card-description">COI CHP supports enterprises in the provision of innovative and customised
+<div class="isomer-card-description">CCHP supports enterprises in the provision of innovative and customised
 solutions to enhance the safety, efficacy and quality standards of complementary health products.</div>
 </div>